 Besides all the obvious to-dos, there are some other things to consider as you plan out your #18NTC schedule, including networking.
 If you haven’t thought much about networking other than setting a reminder to pack your business cards, you’re not alone.
 After all, networking tends to be an” in-the-moment” kind of activity.
 But if you take the time to think strategically about the process of networking, it can yield long-term dividends for you and your organization.

-Here’s 4 tips to help you best network at #17NTC!
+Here are four tips to help you network like a pro at #18NTC.